 Why We Chose Mama Bear Legal Forms

-Attorneys have prepared these documents to make sure they’re state-specific and legally binding.
+Attorneys prepared these documents to be legally binding in your state.

-Knock out three crucial documents all at once: your will, healthcare power of attorney and finance power of attorney.
+Create four legal documents at once: your will, letter of instruction, health care power of attorney and financial power of attorney.

 What Your Will Gives You

 Protection for Your FamilyYou decide what happens to your stuff and your kids.

 Peace of MindYour wishes will be handled exactly as you’ve decided with your will and durable powers of attorney.

 Attorney-Built DocumentsThese documents will be legally binding in your state.

 What Your Will Package Includes